Uncommon/Xit/docs/xitgit_reintegration_plan.md

 - Verification after removal succeeded with `xcodebuild ... build-for-testing`.

 ### 11. Update documentation and architecture notes
-Status: in progress.
+Status: complete.

 - Keep this plan document as the reintegration reference.
 - Remove or supersede package-migration documents so the repo no longer presents `XitGit` as the target architecture.
-- This plan document now reflects package removal and the current clean build-for-testing state.
+- This plan document now reflects package removal, bridge-file cleanup, and the current clean build-for-testing state.
+- No other top-level repository documentation currently references `XitGit` as the intended architecture.

 ## Validation